 But the internet business will not be the only way or the solution; scarcely a seller will offer rare and very rare offerings through the web.
 The most important works will never be sold online, as the customer will still want to feel it with his own hands and see it with his own eyes before he will pay a cent!

 And it’s hard to imagine seeing a multi-thousand dollar book just beside a penny-priced novel paperback – but you will find them in the internet: books for a single cent and books with a five digit price.
 Some of the sellers have serious problems with putting their important books into this virtual flea market… and they are right.
-Special platforms are needed for special (rare, signed, collectors’ edition, etc.) books – http://www.bibliopoly.com and http://www.worldbookdealers.com may be examples for a higher than the average market.
+Special platforms are needed for special (rare, signed, collectors’ edition, etc.) books –

 At libraries and at bookshops the future won’t be either classic style or virtual, but will be “as well as.”
 Only the combination and close connection of both ways, of old and new, will be the future!

-Felix Stenert, 25, is a librarian.
+About the author Felix Stenert, 25, is a librarian.
 He studied at the Fachhochschule für das öffentliche Bibliothekswesen Bonn (University of Library Sciences, Bonn/Germany).
 This text is an excerpt from his diploma thesis.
 The complete text is currently available only in German.
-Comments and suggestions are always welcome at firstname.lastname@example.org.
+Comments and suggestions are always welcome at email@example.com.